qnmateen/Parallel-End-to-End-RNA-seq-Pipeline-for-Read-Generation/README.md

 ## License

-This project is released under the [MIT License](LICENSE), supporting open and reproducible scientific research.
+This project is released under the CC0 1.0 Universal, supporting open and reproducible scientific research.

 ## Acknowledgments